oracleimc/workshops/appdev/cloudnative/k8s/jenkinspipelines/jenkins.pipelines.OKE2.md

 + **oci cli** - *Oracle Cloud Infrastructure Command Line tool.
 You will need this for you to download the kubeconfig file that is required by kubectl for it to connect to your cluster.*
 + **kubectl** - *Kubernetes commandline tool*

++ **Github Access Token** - Jenkins will need this to access you github repositories.

 Once this tools are installed and configured, you will now be able to download the **kubeconfig** file and use it to connect to your cluster.

 ## Install kubectl ##